MauryIV/my-portfolio/README.md

 NA

 ## Authors and acknowledgment
 DU coding bootcamp for having a format to aim for as a good base.
+But did write this myself from scratch.

 ## License
 Refer to LICENSE